 The Cuernavaca (CVA) Campus is one of 33 campuses belonging to the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM), familiarly known as TEC.
 TEC was founded in 1943.
 TEC is accredited by the Mexican government as well as by the Southern Association of Colleges and Schools in the United States.
 CVA is located just outside of the city of Cuernavaca and is only a 25-minute bus ride from the town's central square.
 The CVA campus, founded in 1980, is young and inviting and attracts students from all over the country which provides international students the chance to interact with a broad spectrum of young Mexican people.
 For further details, visit http://www.cva.itesm.mx/ .

-Students in this program will take courses designed for students learning Spanish as Second language beginner to advanced level in the following areas: Spanish language, Communications, Mexican Culture and History, Latin American Literature, Politics and History, and Doing Business in Mexico.
+Students in this program will take courses designed for students learning Spanish as a Second language from beginner to advanced level in the following areas: Spanish language, Communications, Mexican Culture and History, Latin American Literature, Politics and History, and Doing Business in Mexico.
 For a complete list of courses and descriptions, visit the following website:http://www.cva.itesm.mx/.

 Students will earn 6 credits on this program.
 Weekend excursions and on-going campus activities ensure that the student is immersed in the Mexican culture.